roc-11/pp4-jetset-journal/TESTING.md

 ### Python (Unit Testing)

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-Adjust the code below (file names, etc.) to match your own project files/folders.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-I have used Django's built-in unit testing framework to test the application functionality.
+I tried used Django's built-in unit testing framework to test the application functionality.

 In order to run the tests, I ran the following command in the terminal each time: